eegsynth/eegsynth/module/inputmidi/README.md

-# Input MIDI Module
+# Input MIDI module

-The purpose of this module is to process incoming commands from a generic MIDI device or from MIDI software running on the same computer.
+This module processes incoming MIDI messages from a generic MIDI device or from MIDI software running on the same computer.